-- a) Stop engine and remove key. - b) Lift deck and secure in raised position as stated in Section 5.1.4. - c) Inspect blades and sharpen or replace as required. - d) Re-install the blades (if they were removed) by placing a block of wood between the front or rear baffles and the blade then torquing the blade bolts to 115-120 ft. lbs.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Lift deck and secure in raised position as stated in Section 5.1.4. - c) Inspect blades and sharpen or replace as required. - d) Re-install the blades (if they were removed) by placing a block of wood between the front or rear baffles and the blade then torque the blade bolts to 115-120 ft. lbs.
 Be sure the spring disk washer cone is installed toward the bolt head.
 (See Figure 4).

-• Operating a mower deck with loose or weakened blade bolts can be dangerous.
+Operating a mower deck with loose or weakened blade bolts can be dangerous.